kurnakovv/ExceptionExtensions/ReadMe.md

 <b>ExceptionExtensions</b> is open source library with useful methods for working with exceptions

 # How is it work
-If you need handle exception, you actialy do something like that:
+If you need to handle an exception, you do something like this:
 ``` cs
 try
 {